View All Learning Articles

 The first is a Warranty Deed.

-Warranty deeds give home buyers the highest level of protection in a home purchase transaction because, with a warranty deed, the home seller is guaranteeing a clear title to the property, free from any liens or encumbrances.
+Warranty deeds give home buyers the highest level of protection in a home purchase transaction.
+With a warranty deed, the home seller guarantees a clear title to the property, free from any liens or encumbrances.

 Another common deed type is the Quitclaim Deed.